openlab-at-city-tech/openlab/wp-content/plugins/google-calendar-events/readme.txt

 8. Attach a calendar to a post or page

 == Changelog ==

+= 3.5.4 =
+* Fix: Fixed multi-day events incorrectly displaying on all days when the "No, display only on first day of event" option is enabled.
+* Fix: Resolved issue where event details (qTip) were not showing in mobile portrait view.
+* Fix: Fixed layout issues on the admin settings page for fresh installations.

+= 3.5.3 =
+* Fix: Even after upgrading to PHP 8.x, an admin notice still appears to upgrade to PHP8.

+= 3.5.2 =
+* Dev: Make compatible with WordPress v6.8.1.
+* Dev: Added notice to update PHP version if version is less then 8.1.

+= 3.5.1 =
+* Fix: Event were not showing on page with shortcode when using OAuth via Xtendify.

+= 3.5.0 =
+* Dev: To make the first attachment appear as the cover, add a new shortcode [cover-image] for GCal-Pro Addon.

+= 3.4.9 =

+* Fix: Resolved the issue where multi-day events were not rendered correctly on the last day.
+**Thanks to [MartinixH](https://github.com/MartinixH) for the contribution!**

+= 3.4.8 =
+* Dev: Added print calendar option on list view.
+* Fix: Translation month name on first load.

 = 3.4.7 =
 * Fix: Compatibility warnings with PHP 8.